Cedar Vs Pressure Treated Fence

 Care And Maintenance For Cedar Fences

 Cedar fences are known for their natural beauty and durability.
-To maintain the appeal and structural integrity of cedar fences, proper care is necessary.
+To maintain the appeal and structural integrity of cedar fences, applying the right fence stain and proper care is necessary.
 Here are some key maintenance tasks for cedar fences:

 • Regularly inspect the fence for signs of damage, rot, or insect infestation.